Beta-nitroacrylate reductase

-Thus, the two substrates of this enzyme are 3-nitropropanoate and NADP^{+}, whereas its 3 products are 3-nitroacrylate, NADPH, and H^{+}.
+The two substrates of this enzyme are 3-nitropropionic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 3-nitroacrylic acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 3-nitropropanoate:NADP+ oxidoreductase.